 Cobá: Our Final Maya Site

 Found forty minutes inland from Tulum, the Maya city of Cobá has become a popular destination for tours out of Cancún, and upon arriving, we were disheartened by the number of buses we saw in the lot.
-But the ruins are spread out across such a wide swath of jungle that the crowds never become overwhelming.
+But the ruins are spread out across such a wide swath of jungle that the crowds never became overwhelming.
 This was the final archaeological zone we would be visiting during our 91 days in the Yucatán, and we greeted the milestone with sadness and a little relief.

-Cobá was established around 100 AD, and reached its zenith seven hundred years later, becoming one of the most powerful kingdoms in the northern Yucatán.
+Cobá was established around AD 100, and reached its zenith seven hundred years later, becoming one of the most powerful kingdoms in the northern Yucatán.
 The city is centered around two large lagoons and occupies a vast area, only a fraction of which is open to tourists today.
 Cobá has only recently been linked to the highway, and for most of modern history, was inaccessible to all but the most intrepid visitors.

 Cobá is split up into three main clusters of ruins connected by sacbeob, or Maya white roads.
 Bicycles can be rented to get around between the groups, but we decided to walk.
 This was a mistake.
 The sets of ruins are about a kilometer apart from one another, and a bike would have made our visit much quicker and easier.